 Our preferred software is Clubhouse which features a robust Kanban board tool that integrates directly with Github as part of our development workflow.
 This tool is easy to grasp, user-friendly and doesn't require you to have GitHub access.

 Clubhouse holds the conversations around every single project feature, bug, and a chore.
 It's our realtime dashboard that helps provide several key measurements including:

 We usually set up our boards in the following way:

 We work on client projects in weekly iterations (and charge that way).
 We typically work Monday through Friday (barring no major holidays or staff illness).
 We work during normal business hours and our team resides in all four major continental US time zones.
 We do not track the exact number of hours each employee works.

 We require one week’s advance payment to begin a project.
 In successive working weeks, we invoice every Friday.
 Because we bill by the week, we do not itemize our invoices.
 We keep things simple for us and our clients and charge one amount per developer, per week.

 Payment is due within 15 days of the invoice date.
-Invoices can be paid by check, wire transfer, or credit card.
+Invoices can be paid by check, wire transfer, or credit card (for a small fee).